hpcc-systems/terraform-azurerm-hpcc/README.md

 <br />

 ### Admin
 This block contains information on the user who is deploying the cluster.
-This is used as tags and part of some resources’ names to identify who deployed a given resource and how to contact that user.
+This is used as tags and part of some resource names to identify who deployed a given resource and how to contact that user.
 This block is required.

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:-----:|